itscodenation/int-u2l1-23-24-student-exercises/README.md

-# Lesson 2.1: HTML Introduction
+# Lesson 2.1: HTML Tags

 ### 🎯 Objectives
 - Understand the purpose and structure of HTML.